wothke/webSEGA/README.md

 is designed for use of emscripten version 1.37.29 (unless you want to create WebAssembly output, older versions might also still work).

-The below instructions assume that the webn64 project folder has been moved into the main emscripten installation folder (maybe not necessary) and that a command prompt has been opened within the project's "emscripten" sub-folder, and that the Emscripten environment vars have been previously set (run emsdk_env.bat).
+The below instructions assume that the webSEGA project folder has been moved into the main emscripten installation folder (maybe not necessary) and that a command prompt has been opened within the project's "emscripten" sub-folder, and that the Emscripten environment vars have been previously set (run emsdk_env.bat).

 The Web version is then built using the makeEmscripten.bat that can be found in this folder.
-The script will compile directly into the "emscripten/htdocs" example web folder, were it will create the backend_HT.js library.
+The script will compile directly into the "emscripten/htdocs" example web folder, were it will create the backend_sega.js library.
 (To create a clean-build you have to delete any previously built libs in the 'built' sub-folder!)
 The content of the "htdocs" can be tested by first copying it into some document folder of a web server.

 ## Depencencies

-The current version requires version 1.02 (older versions will not support WebAssembly) of my https://github.com/wothke/webaudio-player.
+The current version requires version 1.03 (older versions will not support WebAssembly and/or drag&drop of multi-file songs) of my https://github.com/wothke/webaudio-player.

 This project comes without any music files, so you'll also have to get your own and place them in the htdocs/music folder (you can configure them in the 'songs' list in index.html).